 Let’s take a closer look at how the largest group of health care professionals is faring.

 What Has Changed?

 More—and Sicker—Patients Have Entered the System

-Since the ACA began, the health care system experienced a rise in the number of new patients, as expected.
+Since the Affordable Care Act began, the health care system experienced a rise in the number of new patients, as expected.
 What wasn’t expected is that some of these patients have chronic illnesses that have been neglected and thus require more care.

 According to Amy Dertz, a registered nurse in Oakland, Calif., “Some haven’t had care in a long time (or ever).
 Some may have pre-existing conditions that enabled insurance companies to refuse them coverage.
 As they enter my care, their needs may be more complicated.”

 The extra time and care it takes to improve the health of these new patients have placed a strain on nurses and hospitals.

 In the past, the uninsured may have been reluctant to go to emergency rooms for treatment.
 But now that patients have insurance, some facilities are experiencing increased ER visits.
 As a result, wait times and patient loads have also increased for nurses and doctors.